bessarabov/mac2mqtt/README.md

 To control macOS via MQTT using this project you need several elements:

  * File `mac2mqtt` with compiled program (also known as 'binary' or 'executable')
  * File with configuration `mac2mqtt.yaml`.
-You need to write this file yourself, but you can use file `mac2mqtt.yaml` stored in this repository as a base
+You need to write this file yourself, but you can use file `mac2mqtt.yaml` stored in this repository as a starting point
- * Some system that will start `mac2mqtt` automatically after macOS is restarted, you can also run `mac2mqtt` without this system, but you will need to start it manually after you restart macOS
+ * A system that automatically launches mac2mqtt after macOS restarts.
+You can run `mac2mqtt` manually without such system, but in such case you need to start `mac2mqtt` every time after restarting macOS.
+Manually running mac2mqtt is a good starting point when setting up the project.
  * MQTT server (it is often called MQTT Broker)
  * Some system what will read data from MQTT and send command to MQTT.
 Originally this project was created to make it possible to control macOS computer via [Home Assistant](https://www.home-assistant.io/), but any software that work with MQTT can be used with `mac2mqtt`.